jimwhite/acl2-jupyter/README.md

 Note that when the Docker container exits, the certificates for any books certified since the container was started will be lost.
 If you find yourself repeatedly needing to certify the same set of books, you can create a new Docker image based on this one.
 You can find an example Dockerfile in `examples/certified-books/Dockerfile`.

 ## Building

+This project uses several submodules from https://github.com/yitzchak.
+Either use `git clone --recurse-submodules` or run `make git-submodules` to sync those files.

 The [`jq`](https://github.com/stedolan/jq) command-line tool must be installed to use the provided `Makefile` to build an ACL2 Docker image.
 This tool is used to get the latest commit hash for the ACL2 repo from Github.